microsoft/vscode-docs/blogs/2019/10/03/remote-ssh-tips-and-tricks.md

 Sometimes you may need to connect from your desktop or laptop to a remote machine over your company's Intranet or behind a firewall.
 In this case, you may be using an intermediate server or [jump box](https://en.wikipedia.org/wiki/Jump_server).
 This kind of setup is useful if you are working within a secure system that is configured to only accept SSH connections from a fixed set of hosts.

-To use a jump-box setup with the Remote-SSH extension, you can use the `ProxyCommand` config option.
+To use a jump-box setup with the Remote - SSH extension, you can use the `ProxyCommand` config option.
 This configuration will open a background SSH connection to the jump box, and then connect via a private IP address to the target.

 You can set the `ProxyCommand` config option in the SSH config file like this: